wolfSSL/wolfGuard/README.md

 $ ./wg-fips genkey | ./wg-fips pubkey
 # make install
 ```

+To force use of internal key ops on Linux, rather than the default offload to
+the kernel module, replace `make -j` with `make -j NO_IPC_LLCRYPTO=1`.

 Experimental support is available for compressed public keys, whose base64 exported lengths
 are the same as WireGuard Curve25519 public keys.
 This can be enabled by substituting